The Best Local Bookstores in Dallas

 5803 E. Northwest Highway

 Half Price Book’s flagship store is in Dallas.
-It’s so huge that you can get lost spending hours browsing its extensive collection of books, vinyl, movies and gifts.
+It’s so huge that you can get lost spending hours browsing its extensive collection of books, vinyl, movies, and gifts.
 The store is also a prime spot for book signings and author events.
+At this spot, there’s also plenty of room to study or sit down and start that new book you’ve been dying to read.